 All of the Trustees' holdings in listed equities are within pooled funds and the Trustees have delegated to their investment managers the exercise of voting rights.
 Therefore, the Trustees are not able to direct how votes are exercised and the Trustees themselves have not used proxy voting services over the Plan Year.
-However, the Trustees monitor managers' voting and engagement behaviour on a regular basis.
+However, the Trustees monitor managers' voting and engagement behaviour on a regular basis and will do so going forward with even more scrutiny after adding voting and engagement examples to each of their quarterly reports.

-In this section we have sought to include voting data in line with the Pensions and Lifetime Savings Association ("PLSA") guidance, PLSA Vote Reporting template and DWP's guidance, on the Plan's funds that hold equities as follows:
+In this section we have sought to include voting data in line with the Pensions and Lifetime Savings Association ("PLSA") guidance, PLSA Vote Reporting template and the DWP's guidance, on the Plan's funds within the default investment strategy that hold equities as follows:

 - BlackRock ACS Climate Transition World Equity Fund

 - Lazard Developing Markets Fund

 - LGIM Diversified Multi-Factor Equity Fund

-- · Robeco Emerging Stars Equities Fund
+- Robeco Emerging Stars Equities Fund

+- LGIM Diversified Fund

-- BlackRock Aquila Life Market Advantage Fund
+- Ruffer DC Absolute Return Fund

 We have included only the funds with equity holdings used in the default strategy over the Plan Year and not any self-select funds.
-Given that the majority of members (c94.5% as at 31 March 2023) have at least part of their retirement pot invested in in the default option, the Trustees believe this approach is reasonable and reflects content most appropriate to their membership.
-Furthermore, within the self-select investments which make up the remaining investments of the Plan (ie alternative lifecycles and self-select fund range), 43% of assets are invested in the above funds through alternative investment options (ie alternative lifecycles and self-select fund range).
+Given that the majority of members (c.94.6% as at 31 March 2024) have at least part of their retirement pot invested in the default option, the Trustees believe this approach is reasonable and reflects content most appropriate to their membership.
+Furthermore, within the selfselect investments which make up the remaining investments of the Plan, 39% of assets are invested in the above funds through alternative investment options (ie. alternative lifecycles and self-select fund range).